ryan-mcclue/ryan-mcclue/src/mcu.md

 As debugging is much harder on embedded, require more logging?
 Also, unit testing on host machine further reduces debugging difficulty

+Embedded looking through datasheets and deciding what registers and bits to set

 TODO: allocate a pin for generating pulses with microsecond widths to analyse in scope for debugging could just transmit line number to trace code? replaces printf-style debugging?